Searching complex patterns

 The target option becomes particularly useful when doing multi-layer searches that include segment layers.
 As mentioned in Searching segments within words, segment layers search for individual speech sound matches and all other layers search for word matches.
 By default, multi-layer searches will look for one match per word.
 If you want the results to contain matches for every instance of a segment(s), you should click the target

-for the segment input field.
+for the segment pattern input.

 To generate search results with matches for both /i/ vowels in the word “really”, so that every instance of “really” appears twice:

-- Go to the search page.
+- Go to the Search page.

 - Enter

-for the segment input field.
+for the segment pattern input.

 - Click the Search button.